matthewcrews/ddd-with-fsharp/slides/index.md

 - What is Domain Driven Design (DDD)
 - What is the benefit of DDD
 - Why is F# uniquely suited for DDD
-- Application of DDD with F# do a financial domain
+- Application of DDD with F# do a purchasing domain
-- Gotchas of DDD and overcoming them
+- Some gotchas and overcoming them

 ***